adslocao/aion-lightning-2.7/README.md

 ## License

-This project is not licensed, please take in consideration license instructions on each files of this project.
+Please take in consideration license instructions on each files of this project.
+We would like to create a community emulator and forget these "I don't want to share my work", open source is future of coding, so add your own content in this emu but please, share it with our community and make other people happy to get this chance.
 Be respectfull of work done by other, do not hesitate to inform if you find any issue.